FirebaseExtended/experimental-extensions/firestore-tos-extension/PREINSTALL.md

 - Cloud Functions location: Where do you want to deploy the functions created for this extension?
 You usually want a location close to your database.
 For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations).

-- Consent documents collection: What is the path to the collection that contains the documents used to manage all consent documents?
+- Ackowledgement documents collection: What is the path to the collection that contains the documents used to manage all ackowledgement documents?

 **Cloud Functions:**